ckipp13/Colton_Kipp_Resume/README.md

 ---

 ## 📌 Summary
-Analytical and detail-oriented Information Science graduate with a strong foundation in data analysis, pricing strategy, and database management.
-Skilled in Python, SQL, R, and Excel for modeling, validation, and automation.
-Experience supporting sales and pricing functions through accurate data extraction and logic review.
+Analytical and detail-oriented Information Science graduate with a strong foundation in data analysis and visualization, pricing strategy, and database management.
+Skilled in Python, SQL, R, Tableau, and Excel for modeling, validation, and automation.
+Experience supporting data functions across database platforms, quality assurance, and sales operations, with a focus on accuracy, efficiency, and insight generation.
 Adept at identifying trends and analyzing data to develop informed business decisions.

 ---